-We’ve all heard excuses for not obtaining copyright permission prior to using a copyright-protected work.
+We've all heard excuses for not obtaining copyright permission prior to using a copyright-protected work.
 We may even have uttered some of the excuses set out below.
 Do you have a favorite excuse or one not mentioned below?
-If you’re a Copyright Officer, you’ve probably heard some or all of these excuses.
-Take the time to determine misinformation about copyright and correct those myths quickly and frequently.
+If you're a Copyright Officer or Copyright Librarian, you've probably heard some or all of these excuses.
+Take the time to determine misinformation about copyright and correct those copyright myths quickly and frequently.

 1. I found it online.

 Not all online content is in the public domain.
 Always assume that online content is protected by copyright, even if it has no copyright symbol or notice.
 Then do your research to determine whether the content you want to use is protected by copyright.

 TIP: As a best practice, every time you locate online content that you'd like to use in a presentation, book or otherwise, determine the copyright status of the work and whether you need to obtain permission prior to using it.

 Nothing in copyright law allows use without permission just because the consumer/user is in a hurry and must get a document to print or content included in a presentation.
 If you plan to use copyright-protected material, plan ahead.
 It may take some time to clear the rights you need.